‘Zootopia’ Rip-Off: Disney Accused of Ripping Off Movie From Gary Goldman

 “Defendants’ unauthorized appropriation of others’ intellectual property is a corporate practice that has generated tremendous profits,” the suit claims.

-Disney in turn said in a statement about the supposed Zootopia rip-off, “Mr. Goldman’s lawsuit is riddled with patently false allegations.
+Disney, in turn, said in a statement about the supposed Zootopia rip-off, “Mr. Goldman’s lawsuit is riddled with patently false allegations.
 It is an unprincipled attempt to lay claim to a successful film he didn’t create, and we will vigorously defend against it in court.”

 RELATED REPORTS FROM INQUISITR: